top of page

 3. Joy and Fulfillment

 Friendships bring joy and laughter into our lives.
-Sharing experiences, whether it's a simple phone call, coffee date, or a weekend getaway, can uplift our spirits and provide a much-needed break from the routine.
+Sharing experiences, whether a simple phone call, coffee date, or a weekend getaway, can uplift our spirits and provide a much-needed break from the routine.
 These moments of happiness contribute to our overall well-being and make life’s journey more enjoyable.
 The emotional benefits of laughter and shared joy cannot be underestimated.
 In fact, a study by the University of Maryland Medical Center reported laughter can improve the function of blood vessels, increasing blood flow by 22%.
 This benefit helps to protect the heart, reduce stress, and enhance overall health.
 Additionally, laughter triggers the release of endorphins, our body's natural feel-good chemicals, which promote an overall sense of well-being and can temporarily relieve pain (physical and mental).

 4. Social Connection and Belonging